GarrettRLee/GarrettRLee/README.md

 ## Hobbies 🎸
 I play a lot of guitar, and love to game!
 Fighting games have my heart.
-I am currently learning how to code, making projects that make my life a bit easier.
+I am currently learning how to code, making projects to practice documenting them!

 ## Portfolio
 Please reach out if you need a documentation specialist for a project!